claire-chan/document-scanner-javascript/README.md

 > See it in action with the [Dynamsoft Document Scanner Demo](https://demo.dynamsoft.com/document-scanner/).

-This guide walks you through building a web application that scans single-page documents using DDS, with pre-defined configurations.
+This guide walks you through building a web application that scans single-page documents using **DDS**, with pre-defined configurations.

-**Table of Contents** Keep the TOC only for README of the GitHub Repo
+**Table of Contents**
 - [License](#license)
   - [Get a Trial License](#get-a-trial-license)
   - [Get a Full License](#get-a-full-license)